-Windows Modules Installer Worker is common and popular error among the Microsoft Windows operating system.
+Windows Modules Installer Worker is a common and popular error among the Microsoft Windows operating system.
 This error mostly comes in the systems running on Windows 10, this error causes many problems in your computer while you’re working or playing games.
-It is must to fix this error before anything goes wrong, as it makes your CPU high Usage and it will harm your processor.
+It is a must to fix this error before anything goes wrong, as it makes your CPU high Usage and it will harm your processor.

 Windows Modules Installer Worker is especially found in the Windows 10 PCs, so if you’re using Microsoft WIndow s10 then you might be encounter this error.
 This error doesn’t damage your computer or files located on your hard drive but it will make your system extremely slow.
-You can check your system usage by just opening the Windows task manager.
-It will show you that which process is using highly your CPU and memory or system’s resources.
+You can check your system usage by just opening the windows task manager.
+It will show you which process is using highly your CPU and memory or system’s resources.

 Sometimes you noticed that when your playing games or using heavy software like editing (Photoshop and Illustrator) then you might be seen that the program goes in “Not Responding” state itself and you’ve no any chance left except force restarting your PC 🙁 So you should know why this error comes in your PC again and believe it really irritates me while I’m doing my work.
 This error always occurs due to Windows Updater of Windows 10.
 Yes, you read it right if you want to know how this error comes and slow down your computer then continue reading this post.

 Recommended For You: List of Best iOS Emulators For Windows PC